 Management has evaluated the Company's tax positions and concluded that the Company has taken no uncertain tax positions that require adjustment to the financial statements.
-The Company will account for interest and penalties assessed as a result of an examination in income tax expense.
-The Company had no tax-related interest or penalties for the years ended March 31, 2017 and 2016.
+The Company will account for interest and penalties assessed as a result of an examination, if any in income tax expense.
+The Company had no tax-related interest or penalties for the years ended March 31, 2018 and 2017.